Conversations and autistic teenagers

 4. Take it in to turns to talk

 Take it in turns when you and someone else are talking to each other.
 Let the person answer your questions.
 Give the person a chance to ask you a question in return.

 Check whether the other person is interested or starting to look bored.
 If you think the other person is getting bored, ask the other person a question to keep the conversation interesting or to change the topic.

-It might not be appropriate to say that you don’t like someone’s clothes, or to ask someone how much money they earn.
+It might not be good to say that you don’t like someone’s clothes, or to ask someone how much money they earn.

-Take a moment to think about how the other person might be affected by what you say.
+Take a moment to think about how the other person might feel about what you say.
 Will it make them feel uncomfortable?
 Will it hurt their feelings?
-Sometimes it’s OK not to tell the truth, if you think it might hurt their feelings – for example, you can say their hair is a nice colour, even if it isn’t.
-Some people call these ‘little white lies’.
+Sometimes it’s OK not to tell the truth, if you think it might hurt the person’s feelings.
+For example, you can say the person’s hair is a nice colour, even if it isn’t.
+Some people call these ‘white lies’.

 If you make a mistake and upset someone, it doesn’t mean they don’t like you.
 Saying sorry usually helps.
 If you’re not sure what you’ve done to upset someone, or if you’re not sure how someone is feeling, ask.

-If your friends know you have autism spectrum disorder (ASD), explain to them how this means that sometimes you say things in a different way, but that you don’t mean to upset them.
-Ask them to let you know when you say something that’s not OK, and suggest a better way to say it.
+If your friends know you’re autistic, explain to them how this means that sometimes you say things in a different way, but that you don’t mean to upset them.
+Ask them to tell you when you say something that’s not OK, and to suggest a better way to say it.

-Watch out for signals that someone wants to end a conversation with you.
+Watch for signs that someone wants to end a conversation with you.
 The person might:

 - not ask questions back